LiuYisi238/LiuYisi238.github.io/_pages/about.md

 **Self-learning**
 * Classical Mechanics with the book: Mathematical Methods of Classical Mechanics, V.I.Arnold(hope to finish Part1 and Part2 reading in 2023, finish Part3 reading before 2024.6)
+* Quantum Field Theory with the book: An Introduction to Quantum Field Theory, Peskin(No concrete plan now, just do some reading these days)

 **Learned**

 Mechanics, Thermology, Electromagnetism, Optics, Atomic Physics, Theoretical Mechanics, Electrodynamics, Thermodynamics and Statistical Mechanics, Quantum Mechanics, General Gravity, Solid State Physics

 Math